CDrummond/music-similarity/README.md

 however, that only a maximum of 5 minutes is used for analysis.
 * `musly.extractstart` The starting position in seconds of the excerpt to decode.
 If zero, decoding starts at the beginning.
-If negative, the excerpt is centred in the file, but starts at -`extractstart` the latest.
+If negative, the excerpt is centred in the file, but starts at `-extractstart` the latest.
 If positive and `extractstart`+`extractlen` exceeds the file length, then the excerpt is taken from the end of the file.
 * `essentia.enabled` should be set to true if Essentia is to be used for